ErpNetDocs/tech/modules/logistics/planning/projected-available-balance.md

-# Projected Available Balance
+# Projected available balance

 ## Description

-Projected Available Balance (PAB) shows the inventory balance projected into the future.
-It is the running sum of the Current Stock Holds with scheduled receipts added, minus planned issue Stock Orders.
+Projected available balance (PAB) shows the inventory balance projected into the future.
+It is the running sum of the current stock holds with scheduled receipts added, minus planned issue stock orders.

-The Projected Available Balance is used in the calculation of the [Available to Promise](available-to-promise/index.md).
+The projected available balance is used in the calculation of the [available to promise](https://docs.erp.net/tech/modules/logistics/planning/available-to-promise/index.html?q=available%20to%20promise).

 ## The algorithm

-In the Projected Available Balance, two kinds of data are used:
+In the projected available balance, two kinds of data are used:

-- <b>Current Stock Holds</b> - this is the quantity available placed in store today;
+- <b>Current stock holds</b> - this is the quantity available placed in store today;

-- <b>Chronology of the Store Orders which are not executed</b> - includes all Store Orders (or their unfilled parts) which are not completed yet.
+- <b>Chronology of the store orders which are not executed</b> - includes all store orders (or their unfilled parts) which are not completed yet.

-> Note that if there are expected <i>Store receipts</i> or <i>issues</i> for a past date which are still not executed, the algorithm assumes that they are being executed <b>today</b>.
+> Note that if there are expected <i>store receipts</i> or <i>issues</i> for a past date which are still not executed, the algorithm assumes that they are being executed <b>today</b>.

 For example: